Lord Mountbatten: Viceroy of India

-Among the Indian leaders, Mahatma Gandhi emphatically insisted on maintaining a united India and for a while successfully rallied people to this goal.
-During his meeting with Mountbatten, Gandhi asked Mountbatten to invite Jinnah to form a new central government, but Mountbatten never uttered a word of Gandhi's ideas to Jinnah.
-When Mountbatten's timeline offered the prospect of attaining independence soon, sentiments took a different turn.
-Given Mountbatten's determination, Nehru and Sardar Patel's inability to deal with the Muslim League and, lastly, Jinnah's obstinacy, all Indian party leaders (except Gandhi) acquiesced to Jinnah's plan to divide India, which in turn eased Mountbatten's task.
-Mountbatten also developed a strong relationship with the Indian princes, who ruled those portions of India not directly under British rule.
-His intervention was decisive in persuading the vast majority of them to see advantages in opting to join the Indian Union.
-On one hand, the integration of the princely states can be viewed as one of the positive aspects of his legacy but on the other, the refusal of Hyderabad, Jammu and Kashmir, and Junagadh to join one of the dominions led to future wars between Pakistan and India.
+Among the Indian leaders, Mahatma Gandhi emphatically insisted on maintaining a united India and for a time successfully rallied support for this goal.
+During his meeting with Mountbatten, Gandhi asked him to invite Jinnah to form a new central government, but Mountbatten never conveyed Gandhi's proposal to Jinnah.
+When Mountbatten's accelerated timeline offered the prospect of attaining independence soon, political sentiment shifted.
+Given Mountbatten's determination, the inability of Nehru and Sardar Patel to reach an accommodation with the Muslim League, and Jinnah's obstinacy, all Indian party leaders (except Gandhi) acquiesced to Jinnah's plan to divide India, which in turn eased Mountbatten's task.
+Mountbatten also developed a strong relationship with the Indian princes, who ruled those parts of India not directly under British administration, and his intervention was decisive in persuading the vast majority of them to see the advantages of joining the Indian Union.
+On one hand, the integration of the princely states can be viewed as a positive aspect of his legacy, but on the other, the refusal of Hyderabad, Jammu, and Kashmir, and Junagadh to join one of the dominions contributed to future wars between Pakistan and India.

-Mountbatten brought forward the date of the partition from June 1948 to 15 August 1947.
-The uncertainty of the borders caused Muslims and Hindus to move into the direction where they felt they would get the majority.
-Hindus and Muslims were thoroughly terrified, and the Muslim movement from the East was balanced by the similar movement of Hindus from the West.
-A boundary committee chaired by Sir Cyril Radcliffe was charged with drawing boundaries for the new nations.
-With a mandate to leave as many Hindus and Sikhs in India and as many Muslims in Pakistan as possible, Radcliffe came up with a map that split the two countries along the Punjab and Bengal borders.
-This left 14 million people on the "wrong" side of the border, and very many of them fled to "safety" on the other side when the new lines were announced.
+Mountbatten brought forward the date of partition from June 1948 to 15 August 1947.
+The uncertainty surrounding the future borders prompted Muslims and Hindus to move towards areas where they believed they would be in the majority.
+Both communities were deeply fearful, and the movement of Muslims from the East was matched by a similar movement of Hindus from the West.
+A boundary committee chaired by Sir Cyril Radcliffe was charged with drawing the borders of the new nations.
+With a mandate to leave as many Hindus and Sikhs in India, and as many Muslims in Pakistan, as possible, Radcliffe produced a map that divided the two countries along the Punjab and Bengal borders.
+This left 14 million people on the "wrong" side of the line, and many fled to "safety" on the other side when the boundaries were announced.